bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PermissibleRoadLoad_0dZw4UYSDFVPrQibCUZruL/Documentation.md

-Permissible road traffic load / [t]
+Permissible traffic load for the road design.